project-fifo/docs/snarl/configuration.rst

     If this is set every user created gets placed into the organisation given.
 The value must be the UUID of the organisation.

 yubico.api.client_id
-    When two factor authenticaiton is wanted this must be set to the yubico API client ID.
+    When two factor authentication is wanted this must be set to the yubico API client ID.

 yubico.api.secret_key
-    When two factor authenticaiton is wanted this must be set to the yubico API secret key.
+    When two factor authentication is wanted this must be set to the yubico API secret key.